 The policies approved by the Board of Directors form the governing framework for overall risk management.
-The key policies in this regard are Asset Liability Management Policy, Investment Policy, Anti-Money Laundering Policy, Risk Management Policy, Credit & Recovery Policy, Credit Approval Authorisation Manual, Operational Risk Management Policy and Outsourcing Policy.
+The key policies in this regard are Asset Liability Management Policy, Investment Policy, Resource Planning Policy, Anti-Money Laundering Policy, Risk Management Policy, Credit & Recovery Policy, Credit Approval Authorisation Manual, Operational Risk Management Policy and Outsourcing Policy.
 Business activities are undertaken within this framework.
 Independent support groups such as Compliance and Policy and Risk have been constituted to facilitate independent evaluation, monitoring and reporting of various risks.
 Additionally, independent functions such as internal audit and legal are supported by the Internal Audit Department and Corporate Legal Group of ICICI Bank under the oversight and monitoring of the Audit and Risk Management Committee of the Board of ICICI Home Finance Company.
-These support groups function independent of the business groups and represent themselves at the various committees.
+These support groups function independent of the business groups and represent themselves at various committees.

 The Company is primarily exposed to operational and credit risks arising out of its core business operations.
-In addition, balance sheet is exposed to liquidity and interest rate risks arising out of borrowing and lending activities also.
+In addition, balance sheet is exposed to liquidity and interest rate risks arising out of borrowing and lending activities and overall interest rate environment.

 The Asset Liability Management Committee has overall responsibility of monitoring and managing the structural liquidity and interest rate risk.
-The Asset Liability Management Committee on a periodic basis (at least once in quarter and more often if required) reviews the asset liability management position.
-The company also has in place Liquidity Contingency Plan that defines the minimum threshold level of liquidity to be maintained.
-Interest rate risk may arise due to change in interest rate environment.
+The Asset Liability Management Committee on a periodic basis (at least once in quarter and more often if required) reviews the asset liability management and liquidity position.
+The Company also has in place Liquidity Contingency Plan that defines the minimum threshold level of liquidity to be maintained.